DamianKowalczykDK/school-management-system/readme.md

 📊 Analytical & Reporting Functions

 - Most popular departments by student count

+⚙️ Core CRUD Operations
+- Schools, departments, and students can be added, retrieved, updated, and deleted.
+- All entities are managed through the service layer with proper business rules.

 Students filtered and transformed into DTO objects for presentation